Abstract submission has now closed.

 - Depending upon the number of posters submitted for the colloquium, poster presenters may be allocated a presentation session.
 Details will be available when the programme has been finalised.

-- Posters should be hung on the board with your corresponding abstract number, push pins will be available.
+- Posters should be hung on the board with your corresponding abstract/paper number, push pins will be available.

 - Posters must be removed during the last refreshment break on the final day of the colloquium, any remaining posters will be destroyed.